clarissesousa/clarissesousa/README.md

 ## Olá!
 O meu nome é Clarisse! 👋
-- Sou de 🇵🇹 mais propriamente do distrito de Aveiro!
+- Sou de Portugal mais propriamente do distrito de Aveiro!

 <!--
 **clarissesousa/clarissesousa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.